Blind Faith: Formation and early history

-The origins of Blind Faith lay in the break-up of Cream in mid-1968.
+The origins of Blind Faith lay in the break-up of Cream in late 1968.
 The trio was a major critical and commercial success, with millions of record sales in a few years, bringing international popularity to the group and each member.
 However, the band was crumbling from within, because of frequent animosity between bassist Jack Bruce and drummer Ginger Baker, with Eric Clapton doing his best to mediate.
 Additionally, Clapton grew tired of playing commercially driven blues and hoped to progress with a new, experimental, less straitjacketed approach to the genre.
 The group disbanded in November 1968 following two concerts at the Royal Albert Hall.

 Steve Winwood had faced similar problems to Clapton in the Spencer Davis Group, where he had been the lead singer for three years.
 Winwood wanted to experiment with the band's sound by infusing jazz elements, but left due to his musical differences, instead forming a new band, Traffic, in 1967.
 While that band was on hiatus in Christmas 1968, Winwood started to jam with his good friend Clapton in the latter's basement in Surrey, England.
 (Note: Clapton and Winwood had previously collaborated on the "Powerhouse" project, and Clapton had joined the Spencer Davis Group onstage at The Marquee club in London.)
 Clapton was pleased with the jam sessions with Winwood, but was hesitant to start a serious group.
 The music press were hopeful that Clapton would form a band even better than Cream.
 At one point, Clapton and Winwood thought they might record with Duck Dunn and Al Jackson Jr., the rhythm section of Booker T. & the M.G.'s.